Scusemua/Telegram-Arcade-Game-Bot/README.md

 A simple Telegram-compatible HTML5 game where users must quickly click the rectangle that is correctly labeled with its color.
 Built using Python, Flask, and the Telegram Bot API.

+Try the game in your web browser [here](https://scusemua.github.io/Telegram-Color-Clicker-Game-Bot/).

 ---

 ## 🧠 Gameplay